pocketfun/roku-client-public/README.md

 combination of Plex developers and community volunteers.
 We *love* contributors, so please don't be shy to fork and hack away.

+## Parental Filtering

+Movies are filtered such that certain ratings are not able to be played.
+They still appear in lists, but the play etc. controls are disabled.
+Currently the following ratings are prevented:

+12A, PG-13, 12, 15, 18, R, R18, NC17

 ## Installation

 If you're just trying to install the channel normally, you don't need to be